 This chapter identifies the information and steps necessary to receive the incentive payment.
 To be eligible, all applications must first have followed the instructions outlined in Chapter IV in securing a reservation.
-In addition, the solar energy system must be completely installed, grid-connected and operating satisfactorily, and the building must be in compliance with the energy efficiency specifications proposed in the applicant's reservation.
-The applicant must complete the Payment Claim Form (NSHP-2), which the applicant should have received when the reservation was approved, and submit it to the appropriate program administrator on or before the reservation expiration date.
-If the complete NSHP-2 is submitted to the program administrator on or before the reservation expiration, the applicant is provided an additional 90 calendar days after the reservation expiration date to complete and submit the remaining required supporting documentation that make up the payment claim package to the program administrator.
+In addition, the solar energy system must be completely installed, grid-connected, and operating satisfactorily, and the building must be in compliance with the energy efficiency specifications proposed in the applicant's reservation.
+The applicant must complete the Payment Claim Form (NSHP-2), which the applicant should have received when the reservation was approved, and submit it to the Energy Commission on or before the reservation expiration date.
+If the complete NSHP-2 is submitted to the Energy Commission on or before the reservation expiration, the applicant is provided an additional 3 months or 90 calendar days, whichever is later, after the reservation expiration date to complete and submit the remaining required supporting documentation that make up the payment claim package to the Energy Commission.

-If the reservation expires on or before the completed NSHP-2 has been submitted to the program administrator, or the required supporting documentation are not completed and submitted to the program administrator within the 90-calendar-day period provided as described above, the applicant will be required to reapply under the program eligibility requirements and incentive levels in effect at the time of the reapplication.
-No time extensions or exceptions will be granted under any circumstances.
-Applicants are strongly encouraged to complete their project three to six months prior to the reservation expiration date to provide time for unexpected delays.
+If the reservation expires before the completed NSHP-2 has been submitted to the Energy Commission, or the required supporting documentation is not completed and submitted to the Energy Commission within the 3-month or 90-calendar-day period provided as described above, the applicant will be required to reapply under the program eligibility requirements and incentive levels in effect at the time of the reapplication.
+No time extensions or exceptions will be granted under any circumstances, except as provided in Chapter VI, Section O. Applicants are strongly encouraged to complete their project three to six months prior to the reservation expiration date to provide time for unexpected delays.